-The management of Empire East Land Holdings, Inc. and subsidiaries (the Group) is responsible for the preparation and fair presentation of the financial statements for the years ended December 31, 2014 and 2013, in accordance with Philippine Financial Reporting Standards, including the following additional supplemental information filed separately from the basic financial statements:
+The management of Empire East Land Holdings, Inc. and subsidiaries (the Group) is responsible for the preparation and fair presentation of the financial statements for the years ended December 31, 2015 and 2014, in accordance with Philippine Financial Reporting Standards, including the following additional supplemental information filed separately from the basic financial statements:

-- Supplementary Schedules Required under Annex 68-E of the Securities Regulation Code Rule 68 - b.
-Reconciliation of Retained Earnings Available for Dividend Declaration - c.
-Schedule of PFRS Effective as of December 31, 2014 - d.
-Schedule of Financial Indicators for December 31, 2014 and 2013 - e.
-Map Showing the Relationship Between and Among the Company and its Related Entities - f.
-Schedule of Proceeds and Expenditures for the Recent Stock Rights Offering;
+- a.
+Supplementary Schedules Required under Annex 68-E of the Securities Regulation Code Rule 68 - b.
+Reconciliation of Retained Earnings Available for Dividend Declaration - Schedule of PFRS Effective as of December 31, 2015 - Schedule of Financial Indicators for December 31, 2015 and 2014 - Map Showing the Relationship Between and Among the Company and its Related Entities - Schedule of Proceeds and Expenditures for the Recent Stock Rights Offering;